mlochbaum/Singeli/README.md

 The declaration lists the operator's form (arity, and associativity for infix operators), spelling, generator, and precedence.
 After the declaration, applying the operator runs the associated generator.

 An operator can have at most one infix and one prefix definition.
 Prefix operators have no associativity (as operators can't be used as operands, they always run from right to left), while infix operators can be declared `left`, `right`, or `none`.
 With `none`, an error occurs in ambiguous cases where the operator is applied multiple times.
 The precedence is any number, and higher numbers bind tighter.

+Parameters can be passed to operators before calling them, such as `a -{b} c`.
+This is converted to the generator call `__sub{b}{a,c}`.
+The arity is determined when it's called with operator syntax, and doesn't depend on any earlier calls with generator syntax.

+## Functions

+Generators are great for compile-time computation, but all run-time computation happens in functions.
+Functions are declared and called with parenthesis syntax:

+    times{T}(a:T, b:T) = a*b  # Type-generic function

+    square{T}(x:T) : T = {
+      times{T}(x, x)
+    }

+The body of a function can be either a plain expression like `a*b` above, or can be enclosed in curly braces `{}` to allow multiple statements.
+It returns the value of the last expression.
+The return type is given with `:` following the argument list, but can often be omitted (if it's left out and the body uses braces, `=` is also optional).

 ## Built-in generators